 BWF World Championships: Full list of title winners

-China leads the gold medals tally with 69
+China leads the gold medals tally with 70 medals.

-BWF World Championships one of the prestigious badminton tournaments and the 2023 edition is scheduled to start on 21 August 2023 and end on 27 August 2023.
-The upcoming edition is set to be held at the Royal Arena in Copenhagen, Denmark.
-The inaugural edition was held in Denmark in 1977 and the host won three titles (MS, WS, XD) while Indonesia (MD) and Japan (WD) won one title each.
-The championships was earlier held triennially till 1983 and then biennially till 2005.
+BWF World Championships one of the prestigious badminton tournaments.
+The inaugural edition of the tournament was held in Denmark in 1977, with the host winning three titles (MS, WS, XD) while Indonesia (MD) and Japan (WD) won one title each.
+The championship was earlier held triennially till 1983 and then biennially till 2005.
 Since 2005 the competition is conducted annually (leaving the Olympic year in 2021).

-Only two women’s singles players have won the five world championships medal.
-These are PV Sindhu of India and Zhang Ning of China.
+Only two women’s singles players have won the five world championships medals.
+They are PV Sindhu of India and Zhang Ning of China.
 The former became the first Indian to win a BWF World Championships title in 2019.
-Having missed out due to injury in the previous edition, PV Sindhu would hope to make amends in the upcoming edition.

 Let us look at the title winners of the BWF World Championships so far